AnthonyRodriguez0506/cinemadb-api/README.md

 # cinemadb-api

 A simple and scalable REST API for managing movies, built with Spring Boot.
-Inspired by OMDb, this project serves as a hands-on introduction to REST API development in Java.
+Inspired by OMDb.

 ---